 - 3.1 Interested parties providing confidential information in any correspondence shall be required to furnish non-confidential summaries thereof.
-These summaries shall - (a) indicate in each instance where confidential information has been omitted; - (b) indicate in each instance the reasons for confidentiality; and - (c) be in sufficient detail to permit other interested parties a reasonable understanding of the substance of the information submitted in confidence. - 3.2 Where information does not permit summarisation reasons should be provided why the information cannot be summarised. - 3.3 The following list indicates "information that is by nature confidential" as per section 33(1)(a) of the Main Act, read with section 36 of the Promotion of Access to Information Act, 2000 (Act 2 of 2000): - (a) management accounts; - (b) financial accounts of a private company; - (c) actual and individual sales prices; - (d) actual costs, including cost of production and importation cost; - (e) actual sales volumes; - (f) individual sales prices;
+These summaries shall - (a) indicate in each instance where confidential information has been omitted; - (b) indicate in each instance the reasons for confidentiality; and - (c) be in sufficient detail to permit other interested parties a reasonable understanding of the substance of the information submitted in confidence. - 3.2 Non-confidential information supplied by interested parties, as set out in section 3.1, and all non-confidential correspondence between the Commission

-- (g) information, the release of which could have serious consequences for the person that provided such information; and - (h) information that would be of significant competitive advantage to a competitor;

-provided that the party submitting such information indicates it to be confidential.

-- 3.4 All correspondence not clearly indicated to be confidential shall be treated as non-confidential. - 3.5 The Commission may disregard any information indicated to be confidential that is not accompanied by a proper non-confidential version and may return such information to the party submitting same, if the non-confidential version remains deficient after such party had the opportunity to rectify any deficiencies. - 3.6 The Commission will disregard any information indicated to be confidential that is not accepted as confidential by the Commission under section 34(1) of the Main Act.
+- and participating interested parties during the investigation shall be kept in a public file. - 3.3 Interested parties that have made themselves known may upon request inspect the public file and may comment thereon within 7 days after such information has been placed on the public file.
+The Commission will consider all substantiated comments. - 3.4 Where information does not permit summarisation, reasons should be provided why the information cannot be summarised. - 3.5 The following list indicates "information that is by nature confidential" as contemplated in section 33(1)(a) of the Main Act, read with section 36 of the Promotion of Access to Information Act, 2000 (Act 2 of 2000): - (a) management accounts; - (b) financial accounts of a private company; - (c) actual and individual sales prices; - (d) actual costs, including cost of production and importation cost; - (e) actual sales volumes; - (f) individual sales prices; - (g) information, the release of which could have serious consequences for the person that provided such information; and - (h) information that would be of significant competitive advantage to a competitor; - provided that the party submitting such information indicates it to be confidential. - 3.6 All correspondence not clearly indicated to be confidential shall be treated as non-confidential. - 3.7 The Commission may disregard any information indicated to be confidential that is not accompanied by a proper non-confidential version and may return such information to the party submitting same, if the non-confidential version remains deficient after such party had the opportunity to rectify any deficiencies. - 3.8 The Commission will disregard any information indicated to be confidential that is not accepted as confidential by the Commission under section 34(1) of the Main Act.